 The neuroscience program fosters an active, learning-by-doing approach, as students conduct meaningful and innovative research at several points in their academic career, beginning in laboratory sections as supplementation to classroom learning and culminating with rigorous, independent research during the senior capstone experience.
 The neuroscience major at Bates provides an excellent foundation for a variety of post-graduate careers.
 After graduation, many of our students work in high-profile research laboratories around the country or continue their studies in doctorate programs in neuroscience, clinical psychology, pharmacology, and public health, in medical and veterinary schools, or in nurse practitioner and other nursing programs.

 While progressing through the neuroscience curriculum at Bates, students can expect to achieve the following learning goals:

-- Understand core concepts in biology, psychology, and chemistry that are foundational to scientific study of the nervous system and serve as starting points for discovery
+- Understand core concepts that are foundational to the scientific study of the nervous system and that serve as starting points for discovery

-- Appreciate the interdisciplinary nature of neuroscience by participating in classroom and research experiences that cut across traditional disciplinary boundaries and levels of analysis
+- Experience the interdisciplinary nature of neuroscience by participating in classroom and research experiences that cut across traditional disciplinary boundaries or levels of analysis

-- Value the role of broad, liberal arts training in order to evaluate neuroscience critically within a larger cultural, sociohistorical, and/or ethical framework
+- Explore the role of humanistic inquiry to evaluate neuroscience critically within a larger sociocultural, historical, and/or ethical framework

-- Develop a high level of scientific literacy and analytical skill so as to competently judge the scientific merit of original research and its representation by popular media
+- Develop a high level of scientific literacy and analytical skill so as to competently judge the merit of original neuroscience research and its representation in popular media

 - Communicate effectively about neuroscience in written and oral form to both specialized and broad audiences